 Harvesting Options in Hair Transplant Surgery

-I was returning from speaking at a conference devoted to all areas of treating hair loss including the Capillus laser cap, medical therapies, and hair restoration surgical procedures.
+I was returning from speaking at a conference devoted to all areas of treating hair loss including medical therapies and hair restoration surgical procedures.

 An advertisement of the plane showed two pictures of the back of a men’s heads that had hair transplants.
 Both heads were shaven closely to the scalp.
 The one on the left clearly depicted a linear surgical scar and the one on the left with no such scar.